damienmckenna/twitter/README.txt

 How to post to Twitter
 ======================
+1. Enable the twitter_post submodule.
+2. Make sure that your Twitter application at http://dev.twitter.com has read/write permissions.
-1. Read the OAuth section to install and configure OAuth.
+3. Set up the OAuth section at admin/settings/twitter and add a Twitter account.
-2. Once OAuth has been configured, go to admin/config/services/twitter/post and select from which node types a user may post to Twitter and the default message.
+4. Go to admin/settings/twitter/post and select from which node types a user may post to Twitter and the default message.
-3. Verify permissions at admin/people/permissions.
+5. Verify permissions at admin/user/permissions#module-twitter_post.
-4. Add a Twitter account and try to edit or post content.
+6. Edit or post new content and test the Post to Twitter field.

+You can find further info at http://drupal.org/node/1016584.

 How to sign in with Twitter
 ===========================
 Existing and new users can sign in with Twitter by enabling the twitter_signin module.
 The following scenarios are being contemplated so far:

-* A visitor logs in with his Twitter account and, once authenticated at Twitter.com, he fills in his email in the Drupal registration form and receives an email to log in and set his account password.
+* A visitor logs in with his Twitter account and, once authenticated at Twitter.com, she fills in his email in the Drupal registration form and receives an email to log in and set her account password.
-* An existing user signs in with Twitter and then logs in into his Drupal user account.
+* An existing user signs in with Twitter and then logs in into her Drupal user account.
   This results in the Twitter account getting related to the user account so next time Twitter sign in will work.
 * An existing user with an already configured Twitter account can log in automatically by clicking on the Sign in with Twitter button.